 Region: Eastern Washington

-The PNTA’s SKY Performance Crew program provides young adults, 16 – 18 years of age, with a unique opportunity to learn and apply trail construction and maintenance skills.
-By working as stewards of the Pacific Northwest National Scenic Trail and other trails in Eastern Washington, these young men and women serve their communities and our public lands, by providing outstanding recreation opportunities for visitors to the area.
+The PNTA Performance Crew program provides opportunities for local trail enthusiasts to learn and apply trail construction and maintenance skills.
+By working as stewards of the Pacific Northwest National Scenic Trail and other trails in Eastern Washington, Crew Members serve their communities and our public lands, by providing outstanding recreation opportunities for visitors to the area.

-The 8 – 10 week season spans the summer for the local, high school-age crew.
 Many projects require backcountry camping in remote spike camps and long, labor-intensive work days.
-Depending on the size of the project and its location, crews may work either a 40-hour work week (5-days on, 2-days off) or more often, an 80-hour week (10-days on, 4-days off).
+Depending on the size of the project and its location, crews may work either a 40-hour work week (5-days on, 2-days off) or more often, an 80-hour week (10-days on, 4-days off) through the course of an 8-10 week season.

-The Ackermans have co-lead PNTA trail crews for over six seasons, training local young adults, 16 – 18 years of age, to perform at a professional level, by constructing and maintaining trails to U.S. Forest Service Standards.
+The Ackermans have co-lead PNTA trail crews since 2012, training crews to perform at a professional level, by constructing and maintaining trails to U.S. Forest Service Standards.

 Bodhi Ackerman serendipitously stumbled into trail stewardship in 2012, when the PNTA hired him to lead SKY Performance Crews in North Central Washington.
 His pre-trail experiences include firefighting, landscaping, construction, food service, ski-lift ops, lifeguard and camp counselor.
 He has always been an outdoorsman: skiing, camping, and Boy Scout adventures were the norm in his youth; then, as a young man— following in his grandparents’ footsteps— he roamed the backcountry of the High Sierras.
 Since then, he has rooted himself in a “forever home” in the Okanogan, and is grateful to hang his hat with the PNTA, where he can pursue excellence in trail construction, and share his passion for the outdoors and honest, hard work with the next generation of stewards.